 Stephanie's Daughter, Veronica Swift

-At age 24, Veronica Swift is now being recognized around the country as one of the top young jazz singers on the scene.
+Stephanie Nakasian's daughter, Veronica Swift, is recognized around the world as one of the top young jazz singers today.

 In the summer of 2016 she headlined at the Telluride Jazz Festival, her 10th appearance there – but her first as a headliner.
 She first appeared there at age 10 with Dave Adams’ Young Razzcals Jazz Project and the great saxophonist Richie Cole and later she sang a duet with the featured artist, Paquito d’Rivera.
 Then in April, 2017 she started her residency a the infamous Birdland Jazz Club in New York City.
 On into 2018, Veronica began touring with her trio (Emmet Cohen Trio) as well as Benny Green Trio, Wynton Marsalis and Jazz at Lincoln Center Orchestra, and Chris Botti appearing at Jazz Showcase, Monterey and Montreal Jazz festivals, two runs at Jazz at Lincoln Center: Shanghai, China, and Marians' Jazz Showroom in Bern, Switzerland.